VictoriaMetrics/vmgather/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a feature for VMExporter
+about: Suggest a feature for VMGather
 labels: enhancement
 ---